 - Ask who is doing the best continuing education conferences?
 If the SBC is not (like the Orange Conferences), support those conferences.
 Is spending CP money on 2nd rate conferences just so we can say we put one on being good stewards of our resources?
 How many poorly attended conferences should be replaced by online training?
 A lot!

 - Focus like a laser on church planting and relaunching dying churches.
 Have as many church plants strategically aligned with a sending church as possible.

 - Recognize we are speaking to a dying, lost, sinful world with depraved minds.
-Putting out proclamations and boycotting Disney is idiotic.
+Putting out teeth-less proclamations and boycotting Disney is idiotic.